Posted: Tuesday, 5/23/17 @ 3pm EST

 Matt's home with solar panels installed.

 When Matt sent me his bill, I was confused at the “current charges” vs. “total delivery services” as I thought they would be the same.
-I asked National Grid about this (it showed the same on my updated bills) and they said there is an issue with the top portion “current charges” showing double the amount of “total delivery services.”
+I asked National Grid about this and they said there is an issue with the top portion “current charges” showing double the amount of “total delivery services.”
 Those two numbers should be the same.
 If they were the same, calculations would make sense.
 Balance forward + total delivery services = credit balance.
 National Grid is working on a fix to this issue.

 Just like Ira’s Eversource bill, Matt has the monthly customer charge ($5.50) plus his net metering credit (amount paid per kWh times amount of unused kWh) for his total negative delivery service charge.